 D. For purposes of determining membership within a class of persons entitled to bring an action under this section, two or more employees are similarly situated if they; a., Are or were employed by the same employer or employers, whether concurrently or otherwise, at some point during the applicable statute of limitations period; b.
-Allege one or more violations that raise similar questions as to llability; and c.
+Allege one or more violations that raise similar questions as to l'ability; and c.
 Seek similar forms of relief.
-Employees shall not be considered dissimilar solely because their claims seek damages that differ in amount, or their job titles or other means of classifying employees differ in ways that are unrelated to their claims falls to retain such records, there shall be a presumption, rebuttable by clear and convincing evidence, that the employer violated this chapter for the periods and for each employee for whom records were not retained.
-F. Employers must permit authorized City representatives access to work sites and relevant records for the purpose of monitoring compliance with the chapter and investigating complaints of noncompliance, including production for Inspection and copying of employment records.
-The City may designate representatives, including city contractors and representatives of unloss or worker advocacy organizations, to access the worksite and relevant records.
+Employees shall not be considered dissimilar solely because their claims seek damages that differ in amount, or their job titles or other means of classifying employees differ in ways that are unrelated to their claims Each employer must retain records as required by RCW 49.46.070, as well as such information as the City may require to confirm compliance with this chapter.
+If an employer falls to retain such records, there shall be a presumption, rebuttable by clear and convincing evidence, that the employer violated this chapter for the periods and for each employee for whom records were not retained.
+F., Employers must permit authorized City representatives access to work sites and relevant records for the purpose of monitoring compliance with the chapter and investigating complaints of noncompliance, including production for inspection and copying of employment records.
+The City may designate representatives, including city contractors and representatives of unions or worker advocacy organizations, to access the worksite and relevant records.